makaufmanUI/IoT/Lab03/README.md

 # Lab03
-Gaining experience using Bluetooth Low Energy (BLE) with the Arduino and Raspberry Pi, using the `ArduinoBLE` and `node-ble` libraries, respectively.
+Gaining experience using Bluetooth Low Energy (BLE) with the Arduino and Raspberry Pi, using the `ArduinoBLE` and `node-ble` libraries.

 <br>